Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/security/plugin-secrets.md

   policy: redis
   redis_host: redis-master
 configPatches:
-  - path: redis_password # This is the path to the field in the plugin's configuration this patch will populate.
+  - path: /redis_password # This is the path to the field in the plugin's configuration this patch will populate.
     valueFrom:
       secretKeyRef:
         name: rate-limit-redis # This is the name of the secret.